Best John Grisham Books

 by John Grisham

 A broke young lawyer takes on an insurance company that has already decided the little guy cannot hurt them, which gives Grisham one of his most satisfying underdog setups.
 The Rainmaker has less flash than The Firm, but many readers end up loving it more because the courtroom material feels lived-in and the outrage has a steadier human core.
 This is Grisham for readers who want legal process with teeth.
-On eBay, it is a smart search because the title is common enough to find cheaply without having to chase rare editions.

 Skip this if: Skip this if you want the fastest-paced Grisham — this is slower and more grounded.